Our bottom line

 Very rarely, Imodium (Loperamide) has been reported to cause hypersensitivity reactions (severe rash, trouble breathing) and angioedema (life-threatening condition with swelling with or without hives).
 If you notice these symptoms after your dose or days later, call your doctor and get medical care right away.

-Tips from pharmacists and people taking Imodium (Loperamide)Final section.
+Common concerns from people taking Imodium (loperamide)Final section.
 Do you want to return to drug navigation?